jamesmcm/vopono/USERGUIDE.md

 And that is the port you would then set up in applications that require it.

+For Wireguard custom configs mentioned above, you must set the `--custom-port-forwarding protonvpn` argument, so vopono knows which port forwarding implementation to use for the custom config file.

+The port can also be passed to a script (which will be executed within the network namespace every 45 seconds when the port is refreshed) by passing the script as the `--port-forwarding-callback` argument - the port will be passed as the first argument (i.e. `$1`).

 ### PrivateInternetAccess

 Port forwaring supported with the `--port-forwarding` option, use the `--port-forwarding-callback` option to specify a command to run when the port is refreshed.

+Note the usual `-o` / `--open-ports` argument has no effect here as we only know the port number assigned after connecting to PIA.

 ### Cloudflare Warp